 The board of a not-for-profit organization may find it useful to set forth governance guidelines it applies in fulfilling its responsibilities, including board leadership, structures, composition, functions and processes, and the organization's expectations of directors.
+Board guidelines are very specific to the needs and circumstances of the individual not-for-profit organization - one size does not fit all.
+Governance structures and processes should reflect and be tailored to meet the needs and circumstances of the particular organization.

-Board guidelines are intended as a component of the flexible governance framework within which the board, assisted by its committees, directs the affairs of the organization.
-The guidelines should be interpreted in the context of all applicable laws and regulations, as well as in the context of the organization's charter and by-laws, as they are not intended to establish by their own force any legally binding obligations.
+The following sample board guidelines are intended to comport with generally accepted practices for not-for-profit organizations.
+This sample provides only one example for a non-member organization, incorporating elements required by the New York Not-for-Profit Corporation Law (the "N-PCL") including the requirements of the Non-Profit Revitalization Act of 2013, as amended, applicable to New York not-for-profits, as well as elements related to certain disclosure requirements under Internal Revenue Service ("IRS") rules.
+The guidelines are intended to be a component of the flexible governance framework within which the board, assisted by its committees, directs the affairs of the organization.
+The sample guidelines should be interpreted in the context of all applicable laws and regulations, as well as in the context of the organization's certificate of incorporation and by-laws; they are not intended to establish, by their own force, any legally binding obligations.